How does Thermal Imaging Work?

 With farm machinery becoming more complex thermal imaging will also prove to be a very useful tool in finding problems with either failing parts or problems in the electrical systems.

 Thermal imaging can be used in the crop growing sector, this maybe in drones used to identify crop problems or for helping to detect when crops are ready for harvesting.

 The Technology of the Future!

 Thermal imaging technology can be used right across the agricultural sector, from poultry farmers to market gardeners and everyone in-between.
 Initial research was aimed mainly at the livestock sector but this is now being expanded.
 Some big organizations are already on-board with Miracle Tech and are carrying out other research.
-Some of this research will transform how animals are treated before slaughter, this in turn will improve the quality of the meat.
+Due to a massive reduction in thermal camera costs over the last few years thermal imaging is set to become a must have for all farmers.

 next - what it can be used for.